Medicine at Monash or Melbourne?

 16. Uncertainty of career choice: After commencing at Monash, in the unlikely event that you feel Medicine is not for you (the drop out rate is less than 1%), you can always drop out after a year or two and pursue another degree with prior learning credits.

 17. Travel distance: Some students who live in the north are put off by the distance required to travel to Monash.
 But remember that you go to University at the Clayton campus only for the first two years.
-For the remaining three years you are being trained in hospitals – you don’t go to to the university campus at all.
+For the remaining three years you are being trained in hospitals – you don’t go to the university campus at all.

 18. College experience: Many students, even those who live near Monash, find it convenient to live in the halls of residence provided by Monash to experience college life for at least a year or two.

 19. Real reasons: There are at least three (real, as opposed to those peddled by the University) reasons why Melbourne has chosen to ape the US graduate entry model.
 First, by keeping the students at university for two more years, income from fees is increased (University gets an additional $60,000 from each student).
-Second, due to government policy, Melbourne is able to charge full fee ($55,000 per year) for their courses but is prohibited from doing so if it is a school leaver entry program.
+Second, due to government policy, Melbourne is able to charge full fee (about $80,000 per year) for their courses but is prohibited from doing so if it is a school leaver entry program.
 The university is therefore able to increase their income by about 70%.
 Third, by getting students into their Biomedicine program, they are able to increase the flagging enrolments in their science programs.
 Since the demand to get into medicine is high, the university is able to lure a large number of students (up to 1000) to commence their Biomedicine program, most of who hope to get into medicine.
 So it is a nice cash cow for the university, earning a massive $100 million dollars a year.
 Many students after completion will be unable to get into Med or get jobs and will choose to stay on to pursue higher degrees.
-This not only further increases the income but they get slave labour (postgraduate research students) to boost their research profile and hence their international ranking.
+This not only further increases the income of the university but they get slave labour (postgraduate research students) to boost their research profile and hence their international ranking.

 20. Due to the fact that GAMSAT entry doctors are older (about 6 years older on average), they are likely to choose specialties which is easier to get in, and require shorter training, such as General Practice.
 UCAT entry doctors are more likely to choose competitive specialties such as Dermatology, Ophthalmology, Neurosurgery, Gastroenterology, because time is on their side, among other reasons.
 There is evidence that graduate entry doctors (GAMSAT route) are more likely to choose general Practice.